Codima Toolbox’s Probes operate by having a Toolbox Manager that sends requests and receives information to/from Probes.

-An example with layered Manager support is shown.
-Probes are managed by a Toolbox Manage.r
+An example with layered Manager support is shown to the right.
+Probes are managed by a Toolbox Manager.

-Data stays on the Codima Toolbox local Database, only Information at low traffic loading is exchanged between a Manager and a Probe, good for speedy transfers and low network loading.
+Data stays on the Codima Toolbox local Database, and exchanges information between Managers and Probes using very little bandwidth, this is good for speedy transfers and low network loading.

 Inter Probe communications use the XHTML protocol for minimal firewall issues and ease of deployment.

-Probe and managers use the same software and share the same installation procedure, making deployment an uncomplicated process.
-The software components are shown on the left.
+Probes and managers use the same software and share the same installation procedure, making deployment an uncomplicated process.

-The user has the option to combine results from one or more Probes through the Codima Toolbox GUI.
+The user has the option to combine Discovery results from one or more Probes through Codima Toolbox’s Enterprise View.

 This automatically aggregates the result of the parallel Probe requests.
 The results can be either a total value or broken down by Probe Name.

 Enterprise view is fully scalable enabling full coverage of a network for everyone from a consultant traveling with just a laptop, to huge corporations that need to track several networks worldwide.